 If iTunes won’t recognize your iPod Touch or iPod Touch won’t restore in recovery mode, there is another tool that can fix your frozen iPod - FonePaw iOS System Recovery.

-iOS System Recovery is a software designed to fix iOS devices with system problems, such as iPod Touch in frozen screen or get stuck at Apple logo.
+iOS System Recovery (opens new window) is a software designed to fix iOS devices with system problems, such as iPod Touch in frozen screen or get stuck at Apple logo.
 Compared to iTunes, iOS System Recovery can fix frozen iPod Touch without erasing your data and the program is smaller in size.

 Download iOS System Recovery on your Windows/Mac computer.

 Open the program and go to More Tools > iOS System Recovery.